hazemfahmyy/Object-Detection-in-an-Urban-Environment/README.md

 ### Dataset Analysis
 The implementation and original images for the exploratory analysis of our dataset can be found in the [Exploratory Data Analysis](Exploratory+Data+Analysis.ipynb) notebook.
-It is obvious that the dataset is highly imbalanced.
+The EDA shows that the dataset is imbalanced.
 Light conditions vary heavily across the dataset, with sunny conditions (leading to bright images with high contrast) as well as rainy/foggy conditions (causing reflections and blurs in the images) alike.
 Also, there are recordings of night drives.
 Image distortions can be observed as well, especially on the image edges.
 ![](experiments/EDA.png)
-The mentioned imbalances in the dataset are visualized below, based on 1000 images from the training dataset.
-The diagram displays the percentage of objects per object type across all sampled images, and it can be seen that there are roughly 125x more vehicles than bicycles, which make up for only ~0.6% of all objects.
+The pie char below displays the percentage of classes across all images, and it can be seen that there are much more vehicles (78%) than pedestrians (21) and bicycles (~1%).
 Our model is likely to overfit on vehicles, while performing less optimal on bicycles.
 ![](experiments/EDA_pie.png)
 ### Cross-validation
-The creation of training vs. validation split, which is usually performed based on the EDA, was already done in the workspace, with 87 images and 10 images in the training and validation set.
+The creation of training and validation split was already done in the workspace, with 87 images and 10 images in the training and validation set.
 ## Training & Evaluation
 ### Reference experiment
-As expected, the reference run with the pretrained model did not yield optimal results.
+The reference run with the pretrained model had very suboptimal results.
-The losses decrease with the number of epochs, but e.g. the classification loss seems to reach a base plateau rather fast.
 The final overall loss is ~4.5 for the training set and ~4.7 for the test set.
 ![](experiments/reference/noAugmentation.png)
 ### Improvement on the reference - experiment0
-based on the results of the exploratory data analysis, I started off using some image augmentations, e.g.
+based on the results of the EDA, different augmentations are used, e.g.
 * `random_adjust_brightness` to increase the diversity in brightness across the given images
 * `random_adjust_hue`, `random_rgb_to_gray` to mimic different light conditions (e.g. a blueish or yellowish tint caused by artificial lights)
 * `random_black_patches` to mimic occlusions (i.e. caused by other objects)
-* I kept the already implemented augmentations (horizontal flip and image crop)
+* the default agumentations are also kept in the config file (experiments/experiment0/pipeline_new.config) (horizontal flip and image crop)

 ```
   data_augmentation_options {